 2022 Language Translation Degree Guide

 Language Translation was the 673rd most popular major in the 2019-2020 school year.
-Colleges in the United States reported awarding 281 degrees in this year alone.
-This 61 less than the prior year, a decrease of 21.7%.
+Colleges in the United States reported awarding 874 degrees in this year alone.
+This represents a 60.9% increase in language translation degrees awarded over the prior year's total of 342.

 There are 45 schools offering degrees in language translation in the United States.
 This year's Best Language Translation Schools ranking compares 16 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of language translation programs later in this article.